 Scoville-Simonds, Morgan (The Graduate Institute and University of Oslo)

 Dr. Scoville-Simonds defended his thesis “Adaptation-as-development: ‘Socializing’ and ‘depoliticizing’ climate change adaptation, from the international to the local level” on June 2015 with a summa cum laude and with the SNIS award 2016.
 He is currently doing his post-doc research in political ecology at the University of Oslo and Graduate Institute.

 Dr. Schurr is a Branco Weiss fellow and Assistant Professor for Transcultural Studies at the University of St.Gallen.
 In her work, she examines the emerging economies of assisted reproduction in Mexico, Guatemala, Ukraine, and Georgia.
 Her ethnographic study of the fertility markets aims to investigate the economic, political, and social challenges of these markets.

 Siemann, Yvonne (University of Luzern)

 Ms. Siemann’s PhD thesis is titled “The Nikkei in Santa Cruz: an ethnographic analysis of ethnic identities of a Japanese descendant community in Santa Cruz, Bolivia.”
 Her thesis deals with the multiple identities of Japanese post-war descendants in the city of Santa Cruz, Bolivia.
 She works for the Swiss government.

 Tejada, Laura (University of Bern)

-Ms. Tejada is in the 3rd year of her PhD, and planning to schedule the final presentation of her thesis, “Biofuel Boom and Land Concentration in Coastal Peru: Dynamics of Exclusion and Reactions from Below”, for 2017.
+Ms. Tejada completed her thesis on “Biofuel Boom and Land Concentration in Coastal Peru: Dynamics of Exclusion and Reactions from Below”, in 2017.